Kanaka-io/play-monadic-actions/README.md

 This little play module provides some syntactic sugar that allows boilerplate-free Actions using for-comprehensions.

-The [slides](https://kanaka-io.github.io/play-monadic-actions/index.html) (in french) explain in detail the problem tht this project addresses, and how to use the solution in your own projects.
+The [slides](https://kanaka-io.github.io/play-monadic-actions/index.html) (in french) explain in greater detail the problem that this project addresses, and how to use the solution in your own projects.

 ## Installation